SkyDeBaun/CS172/assignment02/README.md

 ### This assignment uses the following:
    - query_list.txt (input)
    - vsm.py (the main program)
-   - ap89_collection_small (directory of files containing documents tagged using the TREC collection format)
+   - ap89_collection_small (directory of files containing documents tagged using the SGML format)
    - ap89_collection_select  (contains first half of the collection)
    - ap89_collection_min  (a minimal selection for testing the program)